wangjohn5507/LazyGNN/README.md

 ## Project Structure

-- The main paper and our report is in the "Document" folder.
+- The main paper and our report is in the "Documents" folder.

 - Our code and all the required utils are stored in the "src" folder.